noise-lab/ddns/README.md

     * `hash`: Distribute queries by mapping SLDs to resolvers, as described above.
     * `random`: Distribute each query to a random resolver, as described above.
     * `p2`: Distribute queries by randomly choosing between the first two alphanumerically sorted servers in server_names
-    * `ph`: Distribute queries by randomly choosing between the top half of alphumerically sorted servers in server_names
+    * `ph`: Distribute queries by randomly choosing between the top half of alphanumerically sorted servers in server_names
     * `first`: Send all queries to the first alphanumerically sorted server in server_names
 - lb_estimator: Specify whether to periodically sort the servers in server_names, which is relevant for certain load balancing strategies.
 The original version of dnscrypt-proxy periodically sorts servers by estimated latency, whereas our fork sorts servers by their names.
 If clients wish to use the round-robin or hash strategies, they should set lb_estimator to `false`.
 - query_log: Specify a log file to output queries received by the proxy